 The tenant will either pay to redeem (pay and stay) if they still have “Right of Redemption” (Check out our Glossary of Eviction Terms).
 They can pay the amount in the Writ (Warrant of Restitution) at the time of eviction.
 You must accept the payment, which cancels the eviction.
 (Keep in mind, they likely have not paid rent for successive months since the original FTPR case that this Writ is written for, so make sure filing takes place for each subsequent month of unpaid rent.
 Said another way, if the original FTPR Complaint met requirements for "Foreclose the Right of Redemption" and was granted, the tenant may "pay and stay" on the day of eviction, which will reset the time clock for them.
 The eviction timeline begins on day 0 again, unless there are subsequent active FTPR Complaint cases that you had filed for each subsequent month (while waiting for the trial date and judgement for first active case) the tenant did not pay already in progress.
-Alternatively, the tenant may move out before or at the eviction.
+Alternatively, the tenant may move out before, or during the eviction.
 If they have not surrendered the keys, you must still follow through with the eviction.
 YOU MUST GET THE KEYS FROM THE TENANTS.
 IT IS BEST TO HAVE THE TENANTS SIGN A STATEMENT that they have surrendered the keys.
 If the eviction is already scheduled, even if the tenants have surrendered their keys, it is best to follow through with the eviction with the sheriff on site, providing you with a legal document verifying the eviction was completed legally.

 - STEP 3: The Eviction Day